Retrieving Memory

 Getting the Context Block Sooner

-You can get the Context Block sooner by passing in the return_context=True flag to the thread.add_messages() method, but it will always return the basic Context Block type.
+You can get the Context Block sooner by passing in the return_context=True flag to the thread.add_messages() method.
 Read more about this in our performance guide.

 Searching the Graph